 Imagine you need to buy new running shoes, but you have not had time to go to the store.
 And somebody is ringing at the bell and is ordering brand new shoes in your preferred color, brand, style, and size.
 You did not have to do anything.
 The virtual agent solved it for you.
 Companies like Google or Tesla are working on unmanned vehicles, and this technology could replace taxis or freight transport in the future.

 It is perhaps a beautiful idea, but what happens to 6 percent of employees?
 The authors of the study are confident that many new jobs will be created, but they will need professional skills.
 Other places will be created even in retail, banking, and healthcare.
 This trend is characteristic of all developed and wealthy states, research shows.

-Six percent decline in work is not a big deal, but in the future, it is supposed that machines will replace people in more places.
+A six percent decline in work is not a big deal, but in the future, it is supposed that machines will replace people in more places.
 This can lead to a serious social crisis, low employment, among other things, also leads to an increase in drug use.

 Many criticize the government openly for being aware of growing problems, but it does nothing for it.
-Everybody just talks about how to make education more affordable or raise a minimum wage, but what?
+Everybody just talks about how to make education more affordable or raise the minimum wage, but what?
 When there are no jobs, “said Andy Stern.
 This does not mean that we are kicking our own grave, but the socially weaker will experience more difficulties than the politicians will do with it.